sfu-arch/needle/README.md

 ### How can I use NEEDLE?

+You can use NEEDLE to collect the aggregate path profile of your workload (`epp-inst` -> `epp-run` -> `epp-decode`).
+Then analyse the path profile to select the basic blocks from one or more paths to target as the offload function.
+This serves as input to the next stage which creates the offload function (`needle-path` or `needle-braid`).

 #### How do I compile my workload into bitcode?

 Any C/C++ workload can be converted into a single monolithic bitcode file for analysis.
 Researchers have even compiled the FreeBSD kernel into bitcode.
 Please take a look at the Whole Program LLVM project.